 My latest solo-authored book, Parish & Place: Organizing Diversity in Contemporary American Catholicism (Oxford 2017), looks at “personal parishes” as an organizational response to increasing ethnic, liturgical, and ideological diversity among American Catholics.
 Defined by purpose rather than geography, personal parishes act as named, specialist organizations alongside the more ubiquitous territorial parish (as generalist organization).
 This research was supported by the National Science Foundation, The Louisville Institute, and Lilly-endowed program for “Engaged Scholars Studying Congregations.”

-My book Faithful Revolution: How Voice of the Faithful is Changing the Church (Oxford University Press, 2011) examines a lay Catholic movement (Voice of the Faithful) that emerged in the wake of child sexual abuse in the U.S. Catholic Church.
-My analysis engages questions about social movements operating inside institutional spaces (here, the Catholic Church), as well as discussing the complexity of Catholic identity among those seeking to both reform and remain within the church.
+My first solo-authored book, Faithful Revolution: How Voice of the Faithful is Changing the Church (Oxford 2011/2014), explored the challenge and consequence of advocating for change from within a shared religious institution.
+It examines a lay Catholic movement (Voice of the Faithful) that emerged in the wake of child sexual abuse in the U.S. Catholic Church.

 My newest book is a volume I coedited with Gary Adler and Brian Starks entitled American Parishes: Remaking Local Catholicism (Fordham University Press 2019).
 The book is the product of a multi-year initiative we called The American Parish Project (TAPP), aimed at revitalizing the social scientific study of Catholic parishes.
 A summer 2015 TAPP seminar convened a small group of scholars selected from a competitive application process to critically engage a sociology of the parish.
 The network of TAPP scholars continues to expand via annual gatherings at the Society for the Scientific Study of Religion.
 TAPP was generously supported by the Institute for Advanced Catholic Studies at the University of Southern California and the Louisville Institute.